microsoft/CCF/sphinx/source/logging_lua.rst

     * ``params``: the RPC's ``params``, converted from JSON to a Lua table.
 If the JSON params were an object, this will be an object-like table with named string keys.
 If the JSON params were an array, this will be an array-like table with consecutive numbered keys.

 The Lua value returned by an RPC handler is translated to JSON and returned to the client.
 To indicate an error, return a table with a key named ``error``.
-The value at this key will be used as JSON error object in the response.
+The value at this key will be used as the JSON error object in the response.

 Accessing Tables
 ~~~~~~~~~~~~~~~~